Content & Social Media

 A Belgian chocolatier went viral on TikTok with behind-the-scenes videos of their handmade chocolate.
 This resulted in a 500% increase in online orders within three months.

-These successes demonstrate that social commerce works across various sectors, provided the right platform-specific approach is adopted.
+These successes show that social commerce works for different sectors, provided you use the right platform-specific approach.

 Ready to start with social commerce?
 Follow this phased approach: